yext/answers-search-ui/README.md

 ## Universal Results Component

-The Universal Results component will render the results of a query, across all configured verticals, seperated by sections.
+The Universal Results component will render the results of a query, across all configured verticals, with one section per vertical.

-The most complex component has a ton of overridable configuration options.

 ```html
 <div class="universal-results-container"></div>